Music of Detroit: 1980s and 1990s

 The 1980s also saw Marshall Crenshaw from the Detroit suburb of Berkley, attain fame with his releases on Warner Bros. and an appearance as Buddy Holly in the film La Bamba.
 His 1981 recording, "Someday, Someway", made the Top 40 in both Billboard and Cash Box in 1982.

+2000s and 2010s

+During the 2000s & 2010s, metro Detroit rock bands that had minor to major success and/or critical acclaim include: The White Stripes, The Raconteurs, Uncle Kracker, Taproot, The Von Bondies, Pop Evil, Crud, Jack White, Greta Van Fleet, La Dispute, The Hounds Below, We Came as Romans, The Nice Device, The Black Dahlia Murder, Great Lakes Myth Society, The Sights, The Go, Electric Six, The Waxwings, and I Prevail.

 Hardcore punk

-The Detroit suburbs were the location of one of the first important hardcore punk scenes that swept underground America in the early 1980s.
+In addition to proto-punk bands like the MC5 and The Stooges in the 1960s, Detroit and the surrounding area was also the location of one of the first important hardcore punk scenes that swept underground America in the early 1980s.
 By the end of 1981 the new style sometimes known as "Midwest Hardcore" had exploded across North America and Detroit was one of several important regional centers fostering its spread.
 Two of the earliest Suburban Detroit hardcore punk bands were the Grosse Pointe Woods, Michigan band The Holes and Grosse Pointe Park band Degenerates.

 The Detroit scene was not an isolated phenomenon but also the focus for a number of sister scenes throughout Michigan and northern Ohio.
-The major hardcore bands of this early regional scene included Lansing, Michigan's The Meatmen, Springfield Michigans Latin Dogs Kalamazoo, Michigan's Violent Apathy, Spite, and The Crucifucks, Toledo, Ohio's Necros, and Detroit's Negative Approach.
+The major hardcore bands of this early regional scene included Lansing, Michigan's The Meatmen, Kalamazoo, Michigan's Violent Apathy, Spite, and The Crucifucks, Toledo, Ohio's Necros, and Detroit's Negative Approach.